-- 1. Romania's population of 19.3 million supplies a labour force of 11.5 million, 60% of whom are still employed in agriculture.
-The standard of living found in Romania is one of the lowest in East Europe and is less than half that found in the advanced countries of Western Europe.
-The low standard of living is a function both of the low stage of development of the economy and of the government programme of rapid industrialisation whereby a minimum of resources are allocated to the production of consumer goods so that a maximum of resources can be channeled into capital formation. - 2.
-Climate and soils in Romania are suited to the production of almost every crop common to East Europe, but because of the low priority assigned to agriculture relative to industry in the country's development plans, much of Romanian agricultural production potential goes unrealised.
-The agricultural sector accounts for about 30% of national income and its exportable surplus is a major contributor to the country's hard currency earnings. - 3.
-Severe drought conditions in 1968 brought Romanian agricultural output back to the level of 1965 after the high yields achieved in 1966 and 1967.
+- 1. Rumania's population of 19.3 million supplies a labour force of 11.5 million, 60% of whom are still employed in agriculture.
+The standard of living found in Rumania is one of the lowest in East Europe and is less than half that found in the advanced countries of Western Europe.
+The low standard of living is a function both of the low stage of development of the economy and of the government programme of rapid industrialisation whereby a minimum of resources are allocated to the production of consumer goods so that a maximum of resources can be channeled into capital formation. - Climate and soils in Rumania are suited to the production of almost every crop common to East Europe, but, because of the low priority assigned to agriculture relative to industry in the country's development plans, much of Rumanian agricultural production potential goes unrealised.
+The agricultural sector accounts for about 30% of national income and its exportable surplus is a major contributor to the country's hard currency earnings. - Severe drought conditions in 1968 brought Rumanian agricultural output back to the level of 1965 after the high yields achieved in 1966 and 1967.
 The Bill on Agricultural Taxation, expected to be implemented in 1969, will introduce a progressive income tax in place of the present property levy.
 It should act as a major production incentive for co-operative and private farmers.
-Gross capital investment in agriculture is expected to increase by 9% over the 1968 total but given current equipment investment trends, net investment will decline or become negative.
-Average output levels in the next few years are expected to increase only marginally above those realised in 1966 and 1967. - of industrial output in the world.
+Gross capital investment in agriculture is expected to increase by 9% over the 1968 total but, given current equipment investment trends, net investment will decline or become negative.
+Average output levels in the next few years are expected to increase only marginally above those realised in 1966 and 1967. - Rumania has achieved one of the highest rates of growth of industrial output in the world.
 This growth has been achieved partly at the expense of the non-industrial sectors, such as agriculture, and also at the expense of personal consumption, the ratio of capital goods to consumer goods in current industrial production being about two to one.
-According to official Romanian data, total industrial output has grown at an average rate of 13.2% for the period 1951-67.
-This growth, however, slowed to 12.6% between 1966 and 1967 and to 11.6% between 1967 and 1968.
-The plan for 1969 prescribes an increase of 10.8% in industrial output over that of 1968.
+During the 1961-1965 period, the average annual increase in gross industrial output was 13.8% higher than any other member of COMECON, and it has remained high over the last three years, averaging 12.3%.
+The plan for 1969 forecasts an increase of 10.8% over 1968 and it seems likely that the industrial output planned for 1970 under the present Five Year Plan will be achieved.